mozilla/gecko-dev/tools/profiler/docs/buffer.rst

 Recycled chunk
   This is a chunk that was previously written into, and full.
-When memory limits occur, rather than freeing the memory, it is re-used as the next chunk.
+When memory limits occur, rather than freeing the memory, it is reused as the next chunk.

 .. _ProfileChunkedBuffer: https://searchfox.org/mozilla-central/search?q=ProfileChunkedBuffer&path=&case=true&regexp=false
 .. _ProfileChunkManager: https://searchfox.org/mozilla-central/search?q=ProfileBufferChunkManager.h&path=&case=true&regexp=false